grafana/k6-docs/src/data/markdown/docs/02 javascript api/01 Init context.md

 ---
 title: "Init context"
+excerpt: 'The init context (aka "init code") is code in the global context that has access to a few functions not accessible during main script execution.'
 ---
 The init context (aka "init code") is code in the global context that has access to a few functions not accessible during main script execution (aka